How to make an informed choice of which version to develop, the hydrate form or the anhydrate

 How do the bioavailability, manufacturability and stability compare?

-The hydrate normally has lower aqueous solubility than the anhydrate so might not be selected based purely on this criterion5.
+The hydrate form normally has lower aqueous solubility than the anhydrate so might not be selected based purely on this criterion5.
 However, if the solubility absorbable dose can be achieved, then the hydrate should still be a potential candidate for development.
 This presents an interesting question.
 Should the hydrate be developed in preference to the anhydrate as dehydration will lead to higher not lower solubility?
 The solubility though isn’t the only consideration in formulation performance.
 Hydration during tablet disintegration can negatively impact dissolution rate and this might disfavour selection of the anhydrate as the developable version.
 This is seen in the case of Theophylline where the growth of an extreme hydrate habit impedes tablet dissolution6.
 Establishing potency of the formulation should also be considered, particularly where water gain and loss is facile; how much of the drug needs to be weighed-out when the formulation is manufactured?
 The other typical physical properties that make an API well behaved such as habit, powder flow, compressibility etc. should also be assessed as part of the decision7.
 Finally, the chemical stability of the anhydrate and hydrate may differ.

 Will I have to control the hydration state in manufacturing, storage and in-use?

 The need for control is also an important consideration in deciding between a hydrate and anhydrate.
 Humidity and temperature controls can introduce considerable complexity.
 In the API plant, the crystallisation, isolation and drying of the API might require a discrete step to achieve the desired solid state form and this might need to be maintained in bulk storage leading to a more complicated pack.
 Ambient humidity and temperature might require control during the manufacture of the formulation.
-More extreme conditions, for example less that 20% RH or more than 80% RH are difficult to achieve.
+More extreme conditions, for example less than 20% RH or more than 80% RH are difficult to achieve.
 Finally, in-use stability needs to be considered to ensure that the formulation is consistent with the label claim.
 All of this may require sophisticated and validated analytical methods to confirm the degree of hydration.
 For low dose compounds, particularly in the formulation, this presents a real challenge due to limits of detection.

 To summarise, hydrate versions of drugs can be developed but the system needs to be understood and the impact of hydration state on the bioavailability, stability and manufacturability of the API and the formulation assessed.
 The final decision may be far from straightforward and may require trade-offs between optimum physical properties versus the control needed in manufacturing, storage and in-use.